 3.64.
-As soon as reasonably practicable after any decision has been taken by an individual Member of the Cabinet or Corporate Director, Service Director or relevant senior Officer after consultation as appropriate with the relevant Members, after a decision which would, if taken by a Member, be an Executive decision or has been taken by an Officer, he/she will prepare, or instruct the proper Officer to prepare, and publish, a record of the decision; and, as appropriate, a statement of the reasons for it and any alternative options considered and rejected.
-The provisions of Rules 7 and 8 (inspection of documents after meetings) will also apply to the making of decisions by individual Members of the Cabinet, or to a decision taken by an Officer.
+As soon as reasonably practicable after any decision has been taken by a Cabinet Member or Corporate Director, Service Director or relevant senior officer after consultation as appropriate with the relevant Cabinet Members, after a decision which would, if taken by a Cabinet Member, be an executive decision or has been taken by an officer, he/she will prepare, or instruct the proper officer to prepare, and publish, a record of the decision; and, as appropriate, a statement of the reasons for it and any alternative options considered and rejected.
+The provisions of Access to Information Procedure Rules 2.10 to 2.14 (inspection of documents after meetings) will also apply to the making of decisions by Cabinet Members, or to a decision taken by an officer.
 This does not require the disclosure of exempt or confidential information.